 Recently, multiple data-driven eddy parameterizations have been proposed to reduce biases in the ocean mean state and variability \cite{zanna2020data, guillaumin2021stochastic, zhang2023implementation, perezhogin2025generalizable, kamm2026assessing}.
 These parameterizations perform well at an eddy-permitting resolution ($1/4^{\circ}$).
 However, their performance often degrades at a coarser resolution ($1/2^{\circ}$), a particularly challenging resolution for testing eddy parameterizations \cite{jansen2019toward, yankovsky2024}.
 Developing skillful data-driven parameterizations for coarse ocean models is especially important, as these models are widely used in climate simulations \cite{grooms2024stochastic} and offer the greatest potential for bias reduction \cite{perezhogin2023generative}.
 We build on recent works demonstrating that optimizing the parameterization parameters in online simulations can significantly improve the model fidelity at coarse resolution \cite{kochkov2021machine, frezat2022posteriori, lopez2022training, ouala2024online, maddison2024online, christopoulos2024online, wagner2025formulation, yan2025adjoint, lee2025nori}.
 In contrast to physics-based parameterizations, machine-learned parameterizations often contain too many parameters for manual tuning, motivating the use of automatic calibration methods.

 Calibration methods are designed to automatically adjust the free parameters of a parameterization by minimizing the mismatch between the output of the coarse-resolution ocean model and observations, i.e., by minimizing a prescribed loss function.
 Calibration of ocean models is exceptionally expensive due to the long spin-up period, which can take hundreds of years \cite{williamson2017tuning, mrozowska2025bayesian}, as well as the extended time window required to accurately estimate time-averaged statistics.
-In this work, we show the robustness of the Ensemble Kalman Inversion \cite<EKI, >{iglesias2013ensemble} calibration method to the noise in temporal averages arising from the chaotic dynamics of the ocean.
+In this work, we demonstrate the robustness of the Ensemble Kalman Inversion \cite<EKI, >{iglesias2013ensemble} calibration method to noise in temporal averages arising from the ocean's chaotic dynamics.
 Furthermore, we propose a simple method for calibrating fast physical processes without integrating the ocean model to statistical equilibrium, a longstanding challenge in climate modeling \cite{delsole2024tuning}.

 Our goal is to determine to what extent calibration of a neural-network eddy parameterization by \citeA{perezhogin2025generalizable} can improve the mean state and variability of an idealized GFDL MOM6 ocean model \cite{adcroft2019gfdl} at coarse resolution ($1/2^{\circ}$).
-We constrain the neural network with physical equivariances to enhance generalization and reduce the number of calibrated parameters.
+We constrain the neural network with physical equivariances to enhance generalization \cite{kashinath2021physics} and reduce the number of calibrated parameters.
 We consider two idealized ocean configurations, which serve different purposes.
 The simplest configuration is used to assess the convergence of the calibration algorithm and its robustness to the noise \cite{dunbar2021calibration, dunbar2022ensemble, howland2022parameter, gjini2025ensemble}.
-A more complicated configuration is used to demonstrate the applicability of our calibration protocol for the ocean models with a long spin-up time.
+A more complex configuration is used to demonstrate the applicability of our calibration protocol to ocean models with long spin-up times.